The observed impact of galaxy halo gas on fast radio bursts

-The DM excess ($200\pm100$\,pc\,cm$^{-3}$ for our fiducial analysis) is substantially larger than predicted for diffuse gas in the halos of individual galaxies\cite{mcquinn-2014, prochaska-zheng-2019}.
-By estimating the halo masses of the sample of intersected galaxies listed in Extended Data Table 1, we find predicted DM excesses less than 40\,pc\,cm$^{-3}$ even in the case that these halos retain the expected cosmic fraction of baryons (see Methods and Extended Data Figure 1).
-However, over two thirds of the FRB/galaxy intersections are with galaxies that belong to groups (Extended Data Table 1); this is not unexpected\cite{yang07}.
+The DM excess ($>90$\,pc\,cm$^{-3}$ at $>95\%$ confidence for $75\,$kpc$<b_\perp<300$\,kpc; see Methods) is substantially larger than predicted for diffuse gas in the halos of individual galaxies\cite{mcquinn-2014, prochaska-zheng-2019}.
+By estimating the halo masses of the sample of intersected galaxies listed in Table 1, we find predicted DM excesses less than 40\,pc\,cm$^{-3}$ even in the case that these halos retain the expected cosmic fraction of baryons (see Methods and Extended Data Figure 2).
+However, over two thirds of the FRB/galaxy intersections are with galaxies that belong to groups (Table 1); this is not unexpected\cite{yang07}.
 Intersected groups include the Local Group, the M81 Group, and the M74 Group.
 Galaxy groups host a rich IGrM, aspects of which have been extensively studied through extended thermal X-ray emission\cite{mulch2000}, ultraviolet absorption spectroscopy\cite{stocke14}, and its impact on the cosmic microwave background (the Sunyaev-Zel'dovich / SZ effect)\cite{planck-2013}.
 It is likely that galaxy groups retain significant fractions of their expected baryon contents in a hot ($>10^{6}$\,K) phase, although the effects of energy feedback may complicate the exact distributions of temperature and density\cite{Oppenheimer-2021}.
 The observed DM excess is nonetheless consistent with simple models for the DM contribution from the IGrM (Methods)\cite{fujita17,prochaska-zheng-2019}.